Toby Reynolds-Cotterill: Biography

 Reynolds-Cotterill was educated at Colston's School, King Edward's School, Bath and Millfield School and studied at Loughborough University.

 He played club hockey for Team Bath Buccaneers before joining Hampstead & Westminster Hockey Club in the Men's England Hockey League.

 He made his Welsh debut against Malaysia during October 2021. and was selected to represent Wales at the 2022 Commonwealth Games in Birmingham, helping his nation to a sixth place finish during the men's tournament after being defeated by New Zealand in the fifth place play off match on 7 August 2022.

-In 2023, Reynolds-Cotterill made his Great Britain debut during the 2022–23 Men's FIH Pro League, winning a silver medal and helped Wales qualify for the their first World Cup in 2023.
+In 2023, Reynolds-Cotterill made his Great Britain debut during the 2022–23 Men's FIH Pro League, winning a silver medal and helped Wales qualify for their first World Cup in 2023.
 Additionally he was part of the Welsh team that played at the 2023 Men's EuroHockey Championship.

 He was selected for the Great Britain 2024 Summer Olympics programme but missed out on the final team selection.
 In 2025, he played in the Indian Hockey League for Kalinga Lancers.

 In 2025, he helped Wales win the gold medal at the European Championship II, defeating Ireland in the final.
 He joined Wimbledon for the 2025–26 season.